 Bristol GP Service

-When applying for your licence from the Motor Sport Association (MSA) you need be examined by a doctor to ensure you meet the medical requirements for motor sport racing in the UK.
+When applying for your licence from the Motorsport UK you need be examined by a doctor to ensure you meet the medical requirements for motor sport racing in the UK.
 Our doctors are registered with the Motor Sport Association and specialise in providing these medicals to competitive race drivers from Bristol and the surrounding areas.

-Do I need an MSA medical in order to gain an MSA licence?
+Do I need a medical in order to gain an Motosport UK/MSA licence?

 The MSA require a medical examination in the following circumstances, when applying for an MSA licence: